art-e-fact/tron1-artefacts/README.md

 ##  3. Usage

 - Select robot type
-  - List available robot types via the Shell command tree -L 1 src/robot-description/pointfoot:

-    ```
-    src/robot-description/pointfoot
-    ├── PF_P441A
-    ├── PF_P441B
-    ├── PF_P441C
-    ├── PF_P441C2
-    ├── PF_TRON1A
-    ├── SF_TRON1A
-    └── WF_TRON1A
-    ```

-  - Taking PF_TRON1A (please replace it according to the actual robot type) as an example, set the robot model type:
+  - Taking PF_TRON1A (the only one compatible with Artefacts now) as an example, set the robot model type:

     ```bash
     echo 'export ROBOT_TYPE=PF_TRON1A' >> ~/.bashrc && source ~/.bashrc